Telecommunications Services of Trinidad and Tobago

-TELCO
+History - TELCO

 The first telephone was introduced in Trinidad and Tobago in 1883 and the first telephone exchange was located adjacent to the Town Hall (now City Hall) on Frederick Street.
 By 1898, the telephone system had developed sufficiently to justify enactment of the Telephone Communication Ordinance.

 Around 1890, the telephone service extended westward out of Port of Spain to Carenage and then onwards to one customer in Chaguaramas.
 In the early 1900s, the government operated telephone lines in rural areas, namely from Arima to Manzanilla and from San Fernando to Cedros.
 History records show that a Mr. Bell of Bacolet started the service in Tobago.

 The early system consisted of local battery operated telephones connected to a magneto switchboard, a far cry from the sophisticated electronic system which is in operation today.
 Special cables called enamel cables were developed for use in this country, and it is reported that their use became worldwide because of their durability.

 The British-owned Trinidad Consolidated Telephones Limited was responsible for the early developmental growth of the telephone network in Trinidad and Tobago from the mid-1930s until 1960.

 Approximately 6,300 lines were in service when the country got its first 1000-line step-by-step exchange in 1936.
 In 1947, Consolidated purchased the government-operated system in Tobago and the first teleprinter (TELEX) link was established in 1949.

 After a prolonged strike in 1960, which existed for 1,124 days, the government of the day purchased the company, and on November 30, Trinidad Consolidated Telephones Limited became the state owned Trinidad and Tobago Telephone Service.